xuri/excelize-doc/en/sheet.md

 func (f *File) GetColOutlineLevel(sheet, col string) (uint8, error)
 ```

-GetColOutlineLevel provides a function to get outline level of a single column by given worksheet name and column name.
+GetColOutlineLevel provides a function to get the outline level of a single column by given worksheet name and column name.
 For example, get outline level of column `D` in `Sheet1`:

 ```go
 level, err := f.GetColOutlineLevel("Sheet1", "D")